ryanburgess173/Capstone_Project/README.md

 # Capstone_Project

+UPDATE: Project Now Complete!!!

 A system for a fictitious tailoring business for my Capstone Project, CSC-289.
-This is a working progress.
-Should be finished by mid-May.

 I'm planning on using Visual Basic along with Access to build my system.